samsuh/2026-journal/README.md

 ## 9/16/26 - wednesday
 - haircut 2pm
 - check abt snail mail letter received
+- i thought i did eyedrops, but now im not sure. i had dry eyes when waking up, but i might not have done drops before showering. ill do it now
+- eyedrops: 415pm
+- aspirin: 415pm

 ## 9/15/26 - Tuesday
 ive been feeling restless lately. aside from the fked up sleep schedule and difficulty in resetting the sleep schedule, ive been searching for and thinking about purpose. i dont have a purpose and i feel like im just being led around by currents, and im not taking charge of navigating and steering; just drifting. need a destination to steer somewhere.